 AACR-Thomas J. Bardos Science Education Awards for Undergraduate Students

 The American Association for Cancer Research (AACR) is pleased to offer Science Education Awards for Undergraduate Students for participation in two consecutive AACR Annual Meetings.
 Available to full-time, third-year undergraduate students majoring in science, the purpose of these awards is to inspire promising science students to enter the field of cancer research.
 A separate application form is required.
-We thank the estate of Dr. Thomas J. Bardos, Dr. Oliver Bogler, and the NCI Center to Reduce Cancer Health Disparities for their generous support of the 2016 Bardos Awards Program.
+We thank the estate of Dr. Thomas J. Bardos and Dr. Oliver Bogler for their generous support of the 2017 Bardos Awards Program.

 These two-year awards are intended to inspire young science students to enter the field of cancer research and provide a unique educational opportunity for these students in the development of their careers in science.